PSeitz/binggan/README.md

 * 🏷️ Named Runs, Groups and Benchmarks
 * 🧙 No Macros, No Magic (Just a regular API)
 * 🦀 Runs on Stable Rust
-* 📈 Custom reporter
+* 📈 Custom Reporter
-* 🧩 Report output of benchmarks
+* 🧩 Report Output of Benchmarks
-* 🔌 Plugin System
 * 🎨 NOW with colored output!

 ### Example